-External Audits
+External audits

-- Reviewed and approved the annual audit planning memorandum, which detailed the areas of audit emphasis and the multi-location scope of the audit; - Apprised of and reviewed the updates on the MFRSs and the material effects on the Group's financial reporting on adoption of new and revised MFRSs by the Group for the current financial year; - Reviewed with the External Auditors, the results of their audit, the annual audited financial statements and the internal control recommendations in respect of the weaknesses noted in the Group's internal control system, if any, in the course of their audit and the Management's responses and remedial actions to be undertaken in relation to the weaknesses noted therein; and - Reviewed the External Auditors' performance, independence and suitability and made recommendation to the Board for their remuneration and re-appointment.
+- Reviewed and approved the annual audit planning memorandum, which detailed the areas of audit emphasis and the multi-location scope of the audit; - Apprised of and reviewed the updates on the MFRSs and the material effects on the Group's financial reporting on adoption of new and revised MFRSs by the Group for the current financial year; - Reviewed with the External Auditors, the results of their audit, the annual audited financial statements and the internal control recommendations in respect of the weaknesses noted in the Group's internal control system, if any, in the course of their audit and the Management's responses and remedial actions to be undertaken in relation to the weaknesses noted therein; and

+Reviewed the External Auditors' performance, independence and suitability and made recommendation to the Board for their remuneration and re-appointment.
 The re-appointment is subject to the approval by shareholders.
 In reviewing the performance, independence and suitability of the External Auditors, the Audit Committee received feedback from Management on the professional working relationship with the External Auditors, the quality of the audit delivery and the quality of people and service.
 Pertaining to independence, the assessment would focus on whether there exists any relationship between the External Auditors and the Directors or Senior Management and major shareholders of the Group as well as any conflict of interest arising therefrom, including the extent of non-audit services performed and fees charged by the External Auditors during the financial year that will give rise to questions about the External Auditors' independence and objectivities in carrying out the responsibilities entrusted to them.
-The Audit Committee has obtained written assurance from the External Auditors that they have complied with the relevant ethical requirements regarding professional independence.
-The External Auditors' independence is further enhanced by the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants.
-As such, the Audit Committee has recommended to the Board to re-appoint Messrs BDO PLT as the External Auditors for financial year ending 31 May 2021.
+The Audit Committee has obtained written assurance from the External Auditors' independence is further enhanced by the By-Laws (on Professional Ethics, Conduct and Practice) of the Malaysian Institute of Accountants.
+As such, the Audit Committee has recommended to the Board to re-appoint Messrs BDO PLT as the External Auditors for financial year ending 31 May 2022.